Fast-Growing Career Sectors in Washington State

 2. Business and Financial Operations

 The business and finance sector is filled with many exciting and interesting opportunities for budding professionals.
-In fact, Washington's small businesses created over 62,000 new jobs in 2018 alone.
-They make up 99.5 percent of businesses in the state and employ about 1.3 million people, which is a little over half of the state's workforce.9
+In fact, according to the U.S. Small Business Administration, Washington's small businesses created almost 62,700 new jobs in 2019 alone.
+They make up 99.5 percent of businesses in the state and employ about 1.4 million people, which is a little over half of the state's workforce.

 When you decide to take a business program at a Washington technical college, you generate a number of possibilities.
 Career paths range from accounting to human resources.
 And some of the largest sub-sectors include: professional, scientific, and technical services; real estate and rental and leasing services; the retail trade; administrative support; transportation and warehousing; and accommodation and food services.